Galois Theory of Algorithms: Algorithms

-A P.R. algorithmic universe {\it might} have the following operations: (Warning: these are not functors because we are not dealing with categories.) \begin{itemize} \item Composition: For $f:\N^a \lra \N^b$ and $g:\N^b \lra \N^c$, there is a \item Recursion: For $f:\N^a \lra \N^b$ and $g:\N^{a+b} \lra \N^b$, there is a \item Bracket: For $f:\N^a \lra \N^b$ and $g:\N^a \lra \N^c$, there is a \end{itemize} These operations are well defined for programs but need not be well defined for equivalence classes of programs.
+In addition, a P.R. algorithmic universe {\it might} have the following operations: (Warning: even when they exist, these are not necessarily functors because we are not dealing with categories.) \begin{itemize} \item Composition: For $f:\N^a \lra \N^b$ and $g:\N^b \lra \N^c$, there is a \item Recursion: For $f:\N^a \lra \N^b$ and $g:\N^{a+b+1} \lra \N^b$, there is a \item Bracket: For $f:\N^a \lra \N^b$ and $g:\N^a \lra \N^c$, there is a \end{itemize} These operations are well defined for programs but need not be well defined for equivalence classes of programs.
 There was never an insistence that our equivalence relations be congruences (i.e. respect the operations).
-We shall study when these operations exist.
+We study when these operations exist at the end of the section.

 Notice that although the $Q$ graph morphism preserves the composition, bracket and recursion operators, we do not insist that $R$ and $S$ preserve them.
-We shall see that this is too strict of a requirement.
+We will see that this is too strict of a requirement.